KNMI/s-provenance/README.md

 #### Dockerization

+TODO: Discuss option to build locally and to pull from registry.

 The s-prov project can be deployed using docker technology.
 The project is split into a store and viewer instances.
 The viewer is currently set to connect via the docker bridge to a local instance of the store.
 Changes to the docker file are required if the viewer is remote.
 The store instance is deployable via docker-compose, the mongo db instance is split from the store services api.
 The store service can also be deployed independently so as to be attached to an existing mongo db.